 - You don’t have any assets to liquidate

-- You aren’t eligible for an Offer in Compromise or another tax debt settlement
+- You aren’t eligible for an Offer in Compromise or another tax settlement

 What Is an IRS Payment Plan?

-IRS payment plans are simple—you make monthly payments to pay off your tax debt over an extended period.
+IRS payment plans are simple—you make monthly payments to pay off your taxes over an extended period.
 The IRS won’t seize your assets as long as you continue to make payments on time and keep up with your current tax obligations.

 The hard part can be coming to an agreement that fits your budget and satisfies the IRS.
 You generally have to pay off your full balance over time (unless you are eligible for a partial payment installment agreement).
 Penalties and interest will keep accruing while you make payments, and you’ll have to pay those amounts as well.

 What Payment Plan Options are Available and What Are the Fees?

 There are several different payment IRS plan options available.
 Some require you pay a setup fee of up to $225, while others can be set up at no cost.
 Low-income taxpayers may be able to have these fees waived.